 Because Americans are not allowed to legally drink alcohol until they turn 21 years old, accusations of driving while intoxicated (DWI) in New York are made complicated if you are underage.
 Not only does the permissible blood alcohol content (BAC) drop substantially; the penalties that you can face if you are convicted for underage DWI change, as well.

-Having a skilled DWI-defense attorney from Young and Young can protect your driving rights and your future interests.
+Having a skilled DWI-defense attorney from Young & Associates can protect your driving rights and your future interests.

 New York's Zero Tolerance Law Means Lower BAC Limits for Underage Drivers